 I don’t hide anything from my wife or doctor.
 I know if I start lying or deceiving, I will have crossed a line that will have major moral consequences.
 There would be times when I would rationalize and cross that line to a degree.
-When I did, I tried to be quick to tell my wife and doctor.
+When I did, I tried to be quickly pull back and voluntarily discuss it with my wife and doctor.

 I didn’t know anything about Amphetamine Withdrawal Psychosis until long after everything went down, but I know a lot about it now…as does my family!